-The need for adding complementary samples was evaluated by visual inspection of the output of a preliminary classification, with both Landsat and high-resolution images available in GEE and time series of vegetation indices, and also by comparing with the Collection 2 classification.
+The need for adding complementary samples was evaluated by visual inspection of the output of a preliminary classification, with both Landsat and high-resolution images available in GEE and time series of vegetation indices, and also by comparing with the Collection 3 classification.
 Complementary sample collection was also done manually using points in Google Earth Engine Code Editor.
-All the false-color images of the 38 years (1985-2022) Landsat mosaics and the vegetation index time series were checked at the selected point.
+All the false-color images of the 39 years (1985-2023) Landsat mosaics and the vegetation index time series were checked at the selected point.
 Based on the knowledge of each subregion, the samples for different classes were collected.
+Complementary samples previously generated for Collection 3 were also added in some regions to improve the classification when necessary.